bitegarden/bitegarden.github.io/_posts/2022-05-06-clean-code_en.md

 ---
 layout: post
-title: Mind, writting and happiness
+title: Mind, writing and happiness
 description: Statistics show that developers who work with cleaner code feel in better working conditions, are happier and as a consequence produce more.

 permalink: clean-code